slickplan/drupal-slickplan-importer/README.md

 # [Slickplan](http://slickplan.com) Importer - Drupal 7 Module

-Slickplan Importer module for Drupal, imports pages from a [Slickplan.com](http://slickplan.com)’s XML export file into your Drupal 7 site.
+The Slickplan import module allows you to quickly import your [Slickplan.com](http://slickplan.com) projects into your Drupal 7 site.

+When you are finished planning your website project, import your [Slickplan.com](http://slickplan.com) website plan.
+Upon import, your pages, navigation structure, and content will be instantly ready in your CMS.

 ## Installation